 - develop loving social interactions and networks

-- understand and pursue your life purpose
+- understand your spiritual nature and pursue your life purpose

 The action points listed above are important life long studies and should be ongoing works in progress.